sdharshraj/sdharshraj.github.io/_posts/2018-04-29-sending-proactive-messaging-in-chatbot-using-microsoft-bot-framework.md

                     await Conversation.SendAsync(activity, () => new ProactiveDialog());
                 }

-You need to maintain Message class which keeps RelatesTo and Text.
+You need to maintain Message class which keeps ConversationReference  and Text.

      public class Message
         {